OpenTechSchool/html-css-beginners/core/structure.md

 # Doctype

-The ﬁrst thing on a HTML page is the doctype, which tells the browser which version of the markup language the page is using.
+The ﬁrst thing on a HTML page is the doctype, which as you might guess, tells the browser what type of document it's looking at, and how to read it.

+Thankfully, HTML5's doctype is extremely simple - it's just `html`.

 Open a new file in your editor and write this line first:

-    <!Doctype HTML>

-The doctype is case-insensitive.
-DOCtype, doctype, DocType and DoCtYpe are all valid code.
+    <!DOCTYPE html>

+You're now officially editing a html document!

 # What is a tag?